4GeeksAcademy/Kim-Ornis-Counter-Program/README.md

 # Kim-Ornis-Counter-Program
+JAVASCRIPT NOTES

             //This is a Comment

            /*
            this is
            a
            comment
            */

            console.log('Hello World');
            window.promt('propmt some sort of input');
            window.alert('This is an alert!');

            First must declare an ID in html document.getElementById('myH1').textContent = 'Hello My People';
            document.getElementById('myP').textContent = 'Lets all learn to code together ';